K1DBO/slice-master-6000/README.md

 to connect to a CCUser instance running on a local computer.

-If you use DXLabs SpotCollector, enable its web server and give dxlab://localhost/spots a try.
+If you use DXLabs SpotCollector, enable its web server and give

+dxlab://localhost/spots

+a try.
+The colors used in the bandmap are defined in Spot Collector.

+If you are an HRD Logbook user, you'll get even more data about your spots by specifying

+hrdlog://localhost

+HRD Logbook is a bit different from the others.
+It doesnt supply spots.
+Instead, however, it will "color" the spots from other sources both internal and external.
+If the spot shows up in the bandmap with green text, it's a new country.
+If red, it's a new country for the band.
+And, if blue, it's a new QSO for the band.
+Gray text will let you know you've already worked that callsign on the current band.

 ![Bandmap Overlay](screenshots/bandmap-0-10-1.PNG)

-First, a slice must be chosen.
-By default, the chosen slice is the active slice, the one decorated with the yellow triangle in SmartSDR.
-But, you can choose any slice even the TX slice or a slice in a different panafall instead.
+Double clicking on a spot in the bandmap will move a slice to that spot.
+But first, a slice must be chosen.
+By default, the chosen slice is the active slice.
+In SmartSDR, it's the one decorated with the yellow triangle.
+In the bandmap menu, the active slice is marked with an '@'.
+But you can choose any slice to control, even the TX slice or a slice in a different panafall.

-Double click a spot to make the selection.
-A single click will display additional information about the spot.
+The check boxes in the bandmap menu bar will determine what happens when you double click a spot.
+A single click will simply display additional information about the spot.

+In case you need to get them out of the way, the small round button on the right side of the menubar will hide and show the spots.

-Overlaying a window on top of another is tricky business.
+Note that overlaying a window on top of another is tricky business.
 You should expect to see some minor issues.
 The most common is that the bandmap will lose track of its panafall.
-This is easily corrected by grabbing the the SM6K button and dragging on top of the panafall.
+This is easily corrected by grabbing the the SM6K button in the bandmap's menu bar and dragging on top of the panafall.
+Slice Master will re-discover the panfall and re-populate it with spots.

 ### Telnet